svens/hello_cmake/README.md

 ### v4

 Possible approach for repositories containing multiple major independent targets and their shared dependencies.
-Here, 'hello' is major target, 'alib' + 'blib' are its dependencies.
-This approach does not litter root directory with unrelated stuff but same time building each major targets will build separate copy of its dependencies.
+Here, 'hello' is a major target, 'alib' + 'blib' are its dependencies.
+This approach does not litter root directory with unrelated stuff but at same time building each major target will construct separate copy of its dependencies.

     ~/src/hello_cmake/v4 $ tree